TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Tutorials/CustomLinkBrowser.rst

 It is important that the JavaScript function calls :js:`LinkBrowser.finalizeFunction()`.
 Otherwise no link will be set.

-If not done yet the JavaScript has to be registered in the file :file:`EXT:my_extension/Configuration/JavaScriptModules.php`.
+If not done yet, the JavaScript has to be registered in the file :file:`EXT:my_extension/Configuration/JavaScriptModules.php`.
 Otherwise it will not be found by :php:`$pageRenderer->loadJavaScriptModule()`.

 ..  literalinclude:: _CustomLinkBrowser/_JavaScriptModules.php
     :caption: EXT:examples/Configuration/JavaScriptModules.php

-As our JavaScript class depends on classes provided by EXT:backend, :php:`backend` has to be included in the dependencies.
+As our JavaScript class depends on classes provided by the backend system extension, :php:`backend` has to be added as dependency.
 See also :ref:`backend-javascript-es6-loading`.

 Can we handle this link?
 ------------------------

-The method :php:`LinkHandlerInterface::canHandleLink()` is called when the user tries to edit an existing link in the link browser.
+The method :php:`LinkHandlerInterface::canHandleLink()` is called when the user edits an existing link in the link browser.
 All backend link handlers will be called and can decide if they can handle that link.
-If so they should store the provided information to be used in rendering (for example to fill an input field with the old value).
+If so, they should store the provided information to be used in rendering (for example, to fill an input field with the old value).

 ..  include:: /ApiOverview/LinkBrowser/Tutorials/_CustomLinkBrowser/_GitHubLinkHandlerCanHandleLink.rst.txt